-If you want to develop your people and your results, if you are motivated to enhance humanness in your team or organization, and want to grow the courage to have real conversations even about uncomfortable topics, this is how I can work with you:
+If you want to develop your people and your results, if you are motivated to enhance humanness in your team or organization, and want to grow the courage to have real conversations even about uncomfortable topics, this is how you can work with me:

 - Executive leadership coaching

 Dare to Lead™ Facilitator